colemathis/flow-complexity/notes/Lab-notes.md

 # July 13th

 Lots of systems in place now.
 Just debugging the simulations before running the parameter sweep.
 Something that's distrubing is the degree to which the reactors without inflow seem to be completely static for all time.
 This strikes me as a serious bug.
 I can't seem to find the source.

+# Sept 9, 2024

+## Getting this to work (Alex)

+- Seems like Cole has fixed the function call in `test_timing.jl`, I have lanched several simulations varying the parameter set and it executes normally.
+- I am now trying to get the parameter explorations to work (`test_timing.jl` and `explore-test.jl`), ideally using multiple CPU cores.
+The original file coded by Cole (`explore-test.jl`) was still looping sequentially over the different parameters which is why I have made a new version (`explore-test.jl`) that computes in advance the different parameter permutations and lanches the simulations using these pre-computed parameters.
+Seems to use the full extent of the multiprocessing module as seen from my CPU usage in e.g. `htop`.